rocky/python-uncompyle6/NEW_FEATURES.rst

 approach to decompile.

-Expanding decomplation to multiple Python Versions
+Expanding decompilation to multiple Python Versions
 ==================================================

 Aside from ``pycdc``, most of the Python decompilers handle a small